-Classic (usual, conventional) Follicular variant, encapsulated/well demarcated Follicular variant, infiltrative Tall cell variant Cribriform-morular variant Diffuse sclerosing variant
+Classic (usual, conventional) Follicular variant, encapsulated/well demarcated Follicular variant, infiltrative Tall cell variant Hobnail variant Cribriform-morular variant Diffuse sclerosing variant

 Classic (usual, conventional) papillary carcinoma is the most common and "default" variant of papillary carcinoma.
-Tall cell variant of papillary carcinoma is a more aggressive variant that has a higher prevalence of BRAF mutations (see also note Q) and is more frequently refractory to radioactive lodine therapy.6-8 The cribriform morular variant is a biologically distinct variant characterized by APC or beta catenin mutations, and shows an association with familial adenomatous polyposis coli, in some cases preceding recognition of colon polyps or other extracolonic manifestations.
-Diffuse sclerosing variant is a locoregionally aggressive variant with a high rate of nodal metastasis and locoregional recurrence, though overall survival when corrected for other high-risk parameters is not entirely clear.
-Nonetheless, this variant appears to necessitate more aggressive initial surgical management including extent of node dissection.
+Tall cell variant of papillary carcinoma is a more aggressive variant that has a higher prevalence of BRAF mutations and is more frequently refractory to radioactive lodine therapy.1-3 Hobnail cell variant of papillary carcinoma is an aggressive variant that is characterized by increased frequency of nodal and distant metastatic disease as well as local recurrence.4 The cribriform morular variant is a biologically distinct variant characterized by APC or CTNNB1 mutations and shows an association with familial adenomatous polyposis coli, in some cases preceding recognition of colon polyps or other extracolonic manifestations.5 Diffuse sclerosing variant is a locoregionally aggressive variant with a high rate of nodal metastasis and locoregional recurrence, though overall survival when corrected for other high-risk parameters is not entirely clear.
+Nonetheless, this variant appears to necessitate more aggressive initial surgical management including extent of node dissection.6

-Follicular variant of papillary carcinoma is important to document because it has recently been substratified based on outcome into encapsulated/well demarcated and unencapsulated/infiltrative follicular variants.
-Unencapsulated follicular variants have a behavior similar to classic papillary carcinoma, particularly in terms of propensity for nodal metastasis, while the behavior of encapsulated follicular variant is more similar to follicular adenoma or follicular carcinoma, if the tumor shows capsular invasion.
+Follicular variant of papillary carcinoma is important to document because it has recently been substratified based on outcome into noninvasive (encapsulated/well demarcated) and infiltrative follicular variants.
+Unencapsulated follicular variants have a behavior similar to classic papillary carcinoma, particularly in terms of propensity for nodal metastasis, while the behavior of encapsulated follicular variant is more indolent.^{7,8}